christophla/AngularSkeleton.NET/README.md

 ## Motivation

-The motiviation is to provide a full stack starting point for rapidly building a single page application leveraging the .NET stack.
+The motiviation is to provide a starting point for rapidly building a full-stack single page application leveraging .NET and Entity Framework.

 ## Installation